xavier268/autocluster/README.md

 Then, the hierarchical grouping (the **clusters**) that program selected are shown.
 This representation is a *dendrogramme*, showing the root cluster (the one that contains all the files) and then spliting until there are only single file clusters.
 Notice how the cluster content is descripbed by an array of *id* of files.
 You also see the *level* and *link distance*.
 The *level* starts at 0 for the leaf, and increases as we move towards the root cluster.
 Here, the root cluster is level 8.
 The *link distance* represents the cost we had to accept (and minimize) we creating this cluster by merging two smaller clusters.
 The smaller the *link distance*, the closer the left and right components of the cluster were from each other.

 Finally, we get a table of the **medoïds** for each cluster.
 The * medoïd* is the file that represents the best the cluster, being the closest within the cluster to all the other.
 You get the *level* (as above), the *id* of the *medoïd*, the average distance from the *medoïd* to the other elements of the cluster, and a reminder of the cluster content.
-Obviously, the *medoid* always appears in that cluster content list !
+Obviously, the *medoid* always appears in that cluster content list.
+Do you see how the file 21 is the *medoïd* of [ 20,21,22,23] with a very small average distance to the rest of the files 20 to 24 ?
+These are the test files (see below).

 A lot of CLI settings are available, you can get them with :